 Isabella Cardona Barber is a fourth-year student at Northeastern University graduating in May 2022 with a BS in Chemical Engineering and an MS in Engineering Management.

-She joined Galante in November 2020 after learning about the program at an AIChE club meeting in her first year of studies at Northeastern, where an active Galante fellow presented about the program and Isabella was quickly drawn to the fusion of engineering and business.
-She was always interested in complementing her technical education with business acumen, and she was thrilled to learn that she could do so while still in school.
-Isabella’s favorite event with Galante was the Spring 2022 Banquet, at which she connected and networked with many other fellows and alumni for the first time since socially distant semesters.
-During this event, Isabella was inspired by the many positive experiences which helped develop the professional careers of her Galante colleagues.
+She joined Galante in November 2020 after learning about the program at an AIChE club meeting in her first year of studies at Northeastern, where an active Galante fellow presented about the program and she was quickly drawn to the fusion of engineering and business.
+Cardona Barber was always interested in complementing her technical education with business acumen, and she was thrilled to learn that she could do so while still in school.
+Her favorite event with Galante was the Spring 2022 Banquet, at which she connected and networked with many other fellows and alumni for the first time since socially distant semesters.
+During this event, Cardona Barber was inspired by the many positive experiences which helped develop the professional careers of her Galante colleagues.

 As part of her professional experiences, Cardona Barber has completed two successful co-ops.
 For her first co-op she worked at Solid Biosciences, a small life-science company focused on developing transformative treatments to improve the lives of patients living with Duchenne muscular dystrophy (DMD).
 During her time there she was in the Process Development team, working on key purification steps to address FDA concerns that were halting clinical trials of their lead candidate.
 At Takeda – one of the largest pharmaceutical companies in the world – she completed her second co-op, joining their process development team.
 Different from her first co-op experience, at Takeda she was responsible for developing a simulation model and validating it in a way that would predict and mitigate inconsistencies generally attributed to the scale-up of their drug processes from lab scale to manufacturing scale.